Updated on: 11/7/2019

 There are approximately 50,000 new amputation cases each year in the U.S., according to data from National Center for Health Statistics.
-The ratio of upper-limb to lower-limb amputation cases is approximately 1:4, respectively.
+The ratio of upper-limb to lower-limb injuries requiring amputation is approximately 1:4, respectively.

 Here is a look at some more interesting statistics regarding amputations:

 • There are approximately 61,000 partial hand removals in the U.S. each year.
-The most common is a "partial-hand amputation" with a loss of 1 or more fingers.
+The most common is a "partial-hand amputation" with a loss of one or more fingers.

 • The next common amputation is loss of one arm, with about 25,000 per year.